Free Curves on Varieties: Definition of curve connectedness: Free morphisms

-We work with varieties over an algebraically closed field $k$ of arbitrary characteristic.
 In this section we define ways in which a morphism from a curve $C$ to a variety $X$ can deform enough to give a large family of morphisms from $C$ so as to cover $X$.

-\n A notion studied extensively by Hartshorne \cite{hartamplesubvar} is that of a (local complete intersection) subvariety $Y$ in a smooth projective variety $X$ such that the normal bundle $\sN_{Y/X}$ is ample.
-In the case of curves we have the following lemma.

-\lem{ Let $X$ be a smooth projective variety over an algebraically closed field $k$.
-Then for some $g\geq0$ there exists a curve $C\subset X$ of genus $g$ such that $\sN_{C/X}$ is ample. } \proof{ See \cite{hartamplesubvar} III$.4$.
-By taking successive ample hyperplane sections $H_1\cap\ldots \cap H_r$ given by Bertini's Theorem we obtain a curve $C$ whose normal bundle decomposes as \eqn{ \sN_{C/X} = \oplus_i \sN_{H_i/X}|_C. } Since each of the summands is ample, so is $\sN_{C/X}$. }

-\rem{ In \cite{ottem}, Ottem defines an ample closed subscheme $Y\subset X$ of codimension $r$ to be one where the exceptional divisor $\sO(E)$ of the blowup $\Bl_Y X$ of $X$ along $Y$ is an $(r-1)$-ample line bundle in the sense that for every coherent sheaf $\sF$ there is an integer $m_0>0$ such that $H^i(X, \sF\otimes \sO(E)^m)=0$ for all $m>m_0$ and $i>r-1$.
-In the case where $Y$ is a Cartier divisor, this notion coincides with the usual notion of $Y$ being an ample divisor.
-One can then prove that if $Y$ is a local complete intersection subscheme of $X$ which is ample, then the normal bundle $\sN_{Y/X}$ is an ample bundle. }
+A notion studied extensively by Hartshorne \cite{hartamplesubvar} is that of a (local complete intersection) subvariety $Y$ in a smooth projective variety $X$ such that the normal bundle $\sN_{Y/X}$ is ample.
+Hartshorne proved in \cite[III$.4$]{hartamplesubvar} that for some $g\geq0$ there exists a curve $C\subset X$ of genus $g$ such that $\sN_{C/X}$ is ample.
+Alternatively, Ottem \cite{ottem} defines an ample closed subscheme $Y\subset X$ of codimension $r$ to be one where the exceptional divisor $\sO(E)$ of the blowup $\Bl_Y X$ of $X$ along $Y$ is an $(r-1)$-ample line bundle in the sense that for every coherent sheaf $\sF$ there is an integer $m_0>0$ such that $H^i(X, \sF\otimes \sO(E)^m)=0$ for all $m>m_0$ and $i>r-1$.
+One can then prove that if $Y$ is a local complete intersection subscheme of $X$ which is ample, then the normal bundle $\sN_{Y/X}$ is an ample bundle.
+We impose the following stronger positivity condition.